 (look for stars and daisies !)

-Hotels in Romania are licensed and periodically inspected by the Romanian Tourist Authority, Licensing and Compliance Department:
+Hotels in Romania are licensed and periodically inspected by the Romanian Ministry of Tourism, Licensing and Compliance Department:

 Directia Generala Control si Autorizare

 Bd.
 Dinicu Golescu 38

 Most hotels in Romania offer a breakfast buffet at no extra charge.

 Hotel rack rates include room charge and sales (VAT) tax.

 Hotels in Bucharest and other major cities charge an additional 'city tax'

 (in Bucharest 1 percent of the room rate).

 Hotels in most mountain and sea towns charge a small additional tax

 (local or mountain rescue "Salvamont" tax).